Dutch Municipality Uses GIS to Become a Smart City

 As part of its quest to become a smart community, the city wanted to utilize big data to respond more effectively to important policy issues.
 ArcGIS offered a way to accomplish this goal.
 City departments were already using information supplied in maps to accomplish daily tasks.
 "The ArcGIS platform integrates information with other data.
 It is the link between all data and expertise," said Broekhaar.

 Zwolle used King's Day in 2016 as an opportunity to gather a lot of sensor data generated by holiday crowds.
 King's Day [Koningsdag] is an important national holiday in the Netherlands that celebrates the birth of Willem-Alexander Claus George Ferdinand, the king of the Netherlands.

 "When there are a lot of people walking around, you can use sensors to discover the visitor flows, where there is congestion, and where people park their cars or bicycles.
 This is incredibly useful information," said Broekhaar.

 The Smart Traffic Management Urban Traffic Data Hack encouraged the creation of apps and services that used the big data collected by the city on King's Day to enhance the accessibility and hospitality of Zwolle.
-About 20 people, mostly students and consultants, participated in the 24-hour-long hackathon that was held May 21 to 22, 2016.
+Students and consultants participated in the 24-hour-long hackathon that was held May 21 to 22, 2016.
 The event generated many revelations and several apps.